 World History (Honors/A.P.)
+Grades 10-12

 AP World History is a course designed to allow students to gain college credit in World History while still in high school.
 This course analyzes and defines six overarching themes in global development from approximately 8000 B.C. to the present.
 Course evaluation will include periodic tests, team projects, and an assortment of comparative and transitional essays that develop thought, idea, conclusion, and document analysis.
+Students may gain college credit in World History while still in high school by achieving a passing score on the AP World History College Board Exam.